Skip to main content

 • Does Lactobacillus salivarius UCC118 help with gastrointestinal health?

-• Does Lactobacillus salivarius UCC118 improve immune function?
+• Does Lactobacillus salivarius UCC118 help with immune function?

 Most-studied combinations with Lactobacillus salivarius UCC118